 top of page

 April is National Pet month in the UK and to celebrate, we’ve put together a list of famous pets from history.
-From the bizarre to the brave, the outlandish to the alarming, the faithful to the ferocious, we’ve got everything in part 1 of this list of history’s best and most treasured domesticated creatures.
+From the bizarre to the brave, the outlandish to the alarming, the faithful to the ferocious, we’ve got everything in this list of history’s best and most treasured domesticated creatures.

 Scrub-A-Dub-Dub, Alligators In The Tub: